hai-vr/documentation/docs/products/vixen/index.md

 Once a property has been added, you can change its value by editing the fields, or in some cases, moving the slider or clicking the color picker.

+The checkbox at the far left of the property name lets you choose whether the property value applies when it's active or when it's not.
+- If it's checked, then the value you set applies when the control is active.
+- If it's unchecked, then the value you set applies when the control is inactive.

 Some properties have a type shown, such as *Color (XYZ)* or *Vector3*.
 We don't know what's the actual type of the property, so the displayed property is only a guess.
 In such cases, you can specify the type of the property yourself:

 - The types *Color (XYZ), Vector3, Position, Scale*, are compatible with each other.